Nearly geodesic surfaces are filling

 \subsection{The motivations from the rigidity of unipotent flows}

 There is a huge variety of invariant sets of geodesic flows on the unit tangent bundle $T^1S$ of a hyperbolic surface, i.e., dense [\citenum{khModernDynamics}, 17.5, Corollary 18.3.5], closed geodesics, geodesic laminations [\citenum{bmIntroductionGeometricTopology}, 8.3], and sets with Hausdorff dimension greater than $1$ but less than $3$ [\citenum{lsVariationsTheorem}, Theorem 1.3].
 The flexibility of such invariant sets is also reflected by the existence of arbitrarily long closed geodesics supported on a proper subsurface of $S$, which are never filling.
-Although Fuchsian surfaces have principal curvature $0$ and geometrically generalize geodesics, it is their connection with dynamic systems that gives rise to the filling topological nature in \Cref{large Fuchsian component} and \Cref{nearly geodesic are filling}.
-Calegari-Marques-Neves \cite{cmnCountingminimal} initiated the studies of the distribution of minimal surfaces in negatively curved manifolds using homogeneous dynamics and rigidity results.
+Although Fuchsian surfaces have principal curvature $0$ and geometrically generalize geodesics, it is their connection with dynamic systems that gives rise to their filling topological nature in \Cref{large Fuchsian component} and \Cref{nearly geodesic are filling}.